 Non-pharmacological Management of Cancer Pain

 What do I need to know about cancer pain?
-Some people who have cancer experience pain.
-The pain may be short-term or long-term.
+Cancer pain may be short-term or long-term.
 It may come and go.
+You may have pain if the tumor damages or blocks tissues, nerves, and blood vessels as it becomes larger.
+Some cancer cells may produce chemicals that cause pain.
+Chemotherapy, radiation therapy, or surgery may cause pain.
 Pain management is an important part of cancer care.

-Heat: Heat helps decrease pain and muscle spasms.
+Heat helps decrease pain and muscle spasms.
 Apply heat to the area for 20 to 30 minutes every 2 hours for as many days as directed.

-Ice: Ice helps decrease swelling and pain.
+Ice helps decrease swelling and pain.
 Ice may also help prevent tissue damage.
 Use an ice pack or put crushed ice in a plastic bag.
 Cover it with a towel and place it on the area for 15 to 20 minutes every hour as directed.

-Rehabilitation: This may include physical and occupational therapy.
+Rehabilitation may include physical and occupational therapy.
 A physical therapist teaches you exercises to help improve movement and strength, and to decrease pain.
 An occupational therapist teaches you skills to help with your daily activities.

-Aromatherapy: This is a way of using scents to relax, relieve stress, and decrease pain.
+Aromatherapy is a way of using scents to relax, relieve stress, and decrease pain.
 Aromatherapy uses oils, extracts, or fragrances from flowers, herbs, and trees.
 They may be inhaled or used during massages, facials, body wraps, and baths.

 Meditation: This therapy teaches you how to focus inside yourself.
 The goal of meditation is to help you feel more calm and peaceful.

-Hypnosis: A caregiver will put you in a trancelike state and then suggest things that may help you manage pain.
+Hypnosis is used to put you in a trancelike state and then suggest things that may help you manage pain.

-When should I contact my caregiver?
-Contact your caregiver if:
+When should I contact my healthcare provider?